Volunteer in Antigua, Guatemala

 - Miscellaneous personal expenses, soft drinks, food, etc.

 - Airport return transfer

-During your Antigua, Guatemala volunteering experience, you will have plenty of time to experience all that Antigua has to offer, which is a lot!
-Antigua is a colorful, historical, and culturally rich town in Guatemala.
+You’ll have plenty of time to experience all that Antigua has to offer, which is a lot!
+Antigua is a colorful, historical, and culturally rich city in Guatemala.
 You will find yourself on picturesque cobblestone streets passing beautiful churches, parks, and marketplaces.
 Outside of the city are vast coffee plantations and towering volcanoes.

-There are also plenty of day trips you can take from Antigua, like a trip to Lake Atitlan, the Chichicastenango Market, or some Mayan ruins.
-You can sign up to go volcano hiking, zip lining, or bird watching.
-There is something for everyone!
+There are plenty of day trips you can take from Antigua on the weekends, such as Lake Atitlan, the Chichicastenango Market, or fascinating Mayan ruins.
+You can also hike to a volcano, go zip lining, or try bird watching.
 It is worth checking out the Valhalla Experimental Station (a fascinating eco-tour) or the Chocolate Museum.
-Antigua has an array of outdoor, cultural, and learning experiences.
+There’s something for everyone!

 Safety and Field Support

 When you travel with Global Crossroad, your safety is in good hands.
 We make sure you are secure and satisfied every step of the way.
 You’ll receive pre-trip guidance, comprehensive travel insurance, safe housing and healthy food, and more.
 You’ll also have the guidance of our helpful in-country team any time you need their assistance or support.